 Soups are eaten to warm the soul.
-Wintry months are made easier when we offer soup - generally prior to the main meal.
+Wintry months are made easier when we offer soup-generally prior to the main meal.
 I love the idea of a variety of combinations.
-Carrot is versatile enough and pairs well with orange, ginger and parsley.
-Chives are also good as is cinnamon and nutmeg.
-Clearly the choice is yours.
+Carrot is versatile enough and pairs well with orange, ginger, and parsley.
+Chives are also good, as are cinnamon and nutmeg.
+Clearly, the choice is yours.

 Serves 4 to 6

 A tbsp each salted butter + olive oil

 500 g/ 1.1 lb peeled and diced carrots

 3 sticks of celery ribs, that have been shaved and diced